Sociology 001 - Introduction to Sociology » Summer 2022 » Final Exam

 The divorce rate of remarried people with children is higher than the divorce rate of first marriages.
 Which sentence best describes the divorce rate of remarried people without children?

-It is about the same as the divorce rate of first marriages.
+B. It is lower than the divorce rate of first marriages.

 Question #22